-When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
-A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a certain percentage of the cost of your solar system.
+When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
+An incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a specific percentage of your solar system's cost.

-Your local Gulfport solar panel installer can offer more information about the ITC and how it may apply to your situation.
+Your local Gulfport solar panel installer can provide more information about the ITC and how it applies to your situation.

-Click here to learn more about the new Inflation Reduction Act.
-To better understand how the new Clean Energy Credit will apply to you, speak with your local Gulfport solar installation company.
+More information about the new Inflation Reduction Act can be found here.
+The best way to fully understand how the new Clean Energy Credit will apply to you is to reach out to your local Gulfport solar panel company with your questions.

 State & Local Solar Incentives

 Some solar incentives are often also provided by state and local governments.
 Like with federal incentives, these could include tax credits, rebates and more.
-The incentives — which might be given by your county or municipality, or by the state of Mississippi — might be offered on an ongoing basis, or for only a limited time.
+Certain incentives are ongoing, while others are only available for a limited time.
+These incentives may be given by the Mississippi government, or by your county or municipality.

 Next Steps for Installing Solar in Gulfport

-The nationwide use of solar energy has significantly increased in the past 15 years, in part thanks to the increase in availability of solar incentives.
-You might receive these incentives from the federal government, the Mississippi government or your local utility company.
+There are many kinds of solar incentives: those offered by local utility companies, those offered by the Mississippi government and those offered by the federal government, to name a few.
+Solar energy utilization has grown tremendously in the last 15 years, thanks to these incentives.
 We suggest talking to your local Gulfport solar installation expert to learn more about these incentives and to be sure that you're getting the largest number possible for your solar panels.